leadr-msu/3d-printing-guide/README.md

 You are able to view your model in a variety of ways including: normal, overhang, transparent, x-ray, and layers.
 To switch between these options click the icon located in the top right corner of the of the program (see image to the right).

 ## Save Model
 To save your model you can either go to File → Save GCode, or you can click the floppy disk save icon (Save toolpath option) in the top left corner of the screen (see image below).
 If you have the SD card plugged into the computer, the ‘save toolpath’ option will automatically save the model to that location.

+## How to Print on Ultimaker:

+### Printing:
+- Plug SD card with .gcode file of the object
+- Turn on Ulitmaker printer.
+Switch is on the back left corner.